glacier-modding/glaciermodding.org/docs/modding/customcampaigns/creating_mission.md

   * There could be multiple scenes that all use the same scenario brick.
   * For instance, there could be one scene for the main mission for a location, and a separate scene for an Elusive Target for that same location.

-## Downloading the scene and scenario files from the templates
+## Downloading the scenario file from the template

-The [Custom-Scenes templates](https://github.com/NotexMods/Custom-Scenes/tree/main/templates) page contains templates for a Scenario Brick, which is copied here for convenience.
+The [Custom-Scenes templates](https://github.com/NotexMods/Custom-Scenes/tree/main/templates) page contains a template for a Scenario Brick, which is copied here for convenience.
 * [Scenario brick](resources/empty_scenario_brick.entity.json)

 For each mission, it is best practice to create both a Scene and Scenario `entity.json` file for reusability, though not strictly necessary.
 We will be following that methodology for this guide.